Earth is running a fever. And UN climate talks are focusing on the contagious effect on human health

 “Although the climate crisis is a health crisis, it’s well overdue that 27 COPs have been and gone without a serious discussion of health,” he said.
 “Undoubtedly, health stands as the most compelling reason for taking climate action.”

+Protests began in earnest Sunday at COP28: In one, a group gave mock resuscitation to an inflatable Earth.

+“Well, I mean, it’s cheesy doing CPR on the Earth,” said Dr. Joe Vipond, an emergency room physician from Alberta, Canada, who took part.
+“We’re kind of in a lot of trouble right now," he said, so will do "anything we can do to bring attention to this issue.”

-Saturday capped off with the COP28 presidency announcing that 50 oil and gas companies had agreed to reach near-zero methane emissions and end routine flaring in their operations by 2030.
+Saturday capped off with conference organizers announcing that 50 oil and gas companies had agreed to reach near-zero methane emissions and end routine flaring in their operations by 2030.
 They also pledged to reach "net zero" for their operational emissions by 2050.

 U.N.
 Secretary-General Antonio Guterres said “the promises made clearly fall short of what is required.”